 Media Ownership & Telecommunications

 Media consolidation suppresses diversity and ignores the needs and interests of local communities.
 Sen. Sanders has been a leader in the fight to stop media consolidation and return public interest obligations to broadcasters.
-We need programming that is responsive to local needs and responsible to the people.
 In the Senate, Sen. Sanders continues to work hard to make sure that we hold all media companies responsible for providing content that serves the public and offers a diverse range of opinions.
 He opposed previous FCC and large media conglomerates' attempts to gut the ban that prohibits a local newspaper from owning TV and radio stations in the same market.
-Weakening existing rules will further consolidate local media markets - taking away independent voices in cities already woefully short on local news and substantive journalism.
+Weakening existing rules will further consolidate local media markets, taking away independent voices in cities already woefully short on local news and substantive journalism.

-Sen. Sanders has also long fought against the unfair prices of our nation's large cable TV monopolies who raise rates on consumers year after year and often reduce channels available under basic cable packages.
-In Vermont and elsewhere, cable television is often an essential information service for consumers and thus an affordable basic package is necessary for residents to remain informed and connected to their communities.
+Sen. Sanders has also long fought against the unfair prices of our nation's large cable TV monopolies that raise rates on consumers year after year, and often reduce channels available under basic cable packages.
+In Vermont and elsewhere, cable television is often an essential information service for consumers, and thus an affordable basic package is necessary for residents to remain informed and connected to their communities.
 In 2008, the Bureau of Labor Statistics reported that cable prices had risen 77 percent since 1996, roughly double the rate of inflation.
-Sen. Sanders remains a strong advocate for appropriate regulations so that there is more competition in cable television prices and so consumers are allowed to pay for only the channels that they want - so-called "a la carte" programming.
+Sen. Sanders remains a strong advocate for regulations that promote competition in cable television prices.

-Access to high-speed Internet is crucially important to communities around Vermont, and Sen. Sanders has led efforts to narrow the "digital divide" between Americans who are connected to modern communications networks and those who are not.
-"Throughout America, there are thousands of communities which still lack cell phone service and the adequate broadband services necessary for today's business and education.
+Access to high-speed Internet is crucially important to communities throughout Vermont, and Sen. Sanders has led efforts to narrow the "digital divide" between Americans who are connected to modern communications networks and those who are not.
+"Throughout America, there are thousands of communities that still lack cell phone service and the adequate broadband services necessary for today's business and education.
 In 21st century America, we cannot allow towns across Vermont to be left behind technologically," Sen. Sanders has said.
-Sen. Sanders is hopeful that, as a result of over $172 million in 2010 stimulus funds for wireless broadband expansion in the state, every Vermonter will have access to broadband computer services in their homes and businesses by the end of 2013.